joselfonseca/image-manager/README.md

 A little Image Manager to use in forms and API's.

-This is the stable version for Laravel 4.2.*, compatibility with laravel 5 is being schedule.
+This is the stable version for Laravel 4.2.*, compatibility with laravel 5 is being scheduled.

 Requirements
 ============================